 In other words, your ability to match market equilibrium for supply and demand.

-The rankings are currently 60% based on this metric, as we feel is the most universal.
+300 points in the rankings formula are currently based on this metric, as we feel is the most universal.
 A tiny megaplex can compete on this metric with a very large one, as this offset represents how good you were to fill your theaters without busting capacity.

 How are the rankings (score) calculated?

 Each player's score only takes into account averages of the last 3 days; a new subscriber could lead the rankings after only 3 days, but can drop from the first spot as fast, also!

 Up to 300 points of the score is directly taken from the average offset of the last 3 days (see above answer).
 An average offset of 15 would give 285 points, as we calculate 300-avgOffset.